ElizabethHolmes/RNA-seq_analysis_tools/Differential_splicing/README.md

     Available at https://github.com/ElizabethSutton/RNA-seq_differential_analysis_tools/Differential_splicing.

 ## Requirements
 Differential_splicing requires Python.
 It has been tested only with Python 2.7.3.
+It also requires [bedtools](https://github.com/arq5x/bedtools2).
+It has been tested only with bedtools version 2.16.2.

 Differential_splicing takes a few hours to run on a standard-sized dataset and so is probably best run on a high performance server with multiple cores.